Chemistry and Chemical Biology

 The Department of Chemistry and Chemical Biology offers a program of study leading to the degree of doctor of philosophy in chemistry, in the special fields of biological, inorganic, organic, and physical chemistry.
 A PhD program in chemical physics is also available.

 The entering graduate student at Harvard joins an active research center as a co-worker at the start of or during the student’s second term.
-The Department’s faculty and its affiliated student scientists share a rich training in the unique tools of chemical inquiry and commitment to scientific investigation at the molecular level.
+The department’s faculty and its affiliated student scientists share a rich training in the unique tools of chemical inquiry and commitment to scientific investigation at the molecular level.
 Doctoral research, based on the student’s own interests and those of the chosen faculty supervisor, is concerned with problems of intrinsic interest and importance at the frontiers of chemical science.
-The student joins a community composed of about 180 graduate students, more than 200 postdoctoral fellows, and 32 faculty members.
+The student joins a community composed of about 180 graduate students, over 200 postdoctoral fellows, and 32 faculty members.

 Regular seminars are held by most faculty members for their research groups.
 The exchange of views, the solution of problems, and the discussion of recent developments have made this setting an important component of the graduate program.
 Colloquia in special fields of chemistry and frequent lectures by visiting chemists are continual catalysts for creative research.
 Considerable opportunity exists for interaction with other departments and groups inside Harvard University, at MIT, and at other research centers in the Boston area.